softlayer/softlayer-python/README.md

 ## Compatibility

-For the best performance and usability, we recommend the latest versions of the browsers and platforms below.
+For the best performance and usability, we recommend the latest versions of the browsers and platforms listed below.
 As for legacy browsers, the Modernizr plugin does its best but it's not perfect.
 And like most sites today, we use JS to render on-page elements.
 If it's disabled in your browser, you might not see those elements.

 Starting from the best to the worst, we suggest the following: